oyxong123/Yx_RoutineTracker/README.md

 It had saved me the effort to keep track of my routines manually using Microsoft Excel, and had helped me streamlined my routine tracking process.
 In addition to that, I built this with the aim that it could help others that want a minimalistic routine tracker in their life.
 The app have proved to be a reliable utility program for my life.
+It, along with the other programs and applications I have built, integrates into one large ecosystem.

 Feel to to try it out, share it with others, and let me know if the app personally helped you in any way!